 Cellular Imaging Core

-The Cellular Imaging Core provides state-of-the-art microscopy facilities and full technical support for quantitative fluorescence imaging experiments for all scientists (and visitors) working within the Centre.
+The Cellular Imaging Core provides state-of-the-art microscopy facilities and technical support for quantitative fluorescence imaging experiments for all scientists (and visitors) working within the Centre.

 Resources and Facilities